GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 Save your configuration as a YAML file for future use.

-**NOTE:** Write down the SRT URIs for your Egest components, these will be used in the next stage of the pipeline.
+**NOTE:** Write down the SRT URIs for your Egest components for the next challenge.

 ### Success Criteria
 - You are ingest 4 camera feeds